Mexican wolf: In popular culture

 A Mexican wolf pack features in Ernest Thompson Seton's 1898 short story "Lobo, the King of Currumpaw".
 The story, largely based on Seton's real-life experience, features Lobo and his mate, Blanca, the alpha pair of their pack, who predate upon the vast herds of livestock on the Currumpaw ranch in New Mexico.
 Seton tells about the conflict between the wolves and the many hunters and trappers who they outwit, until Seton himself manages to kill the breeding pair.
 In a rarity for the time, Seton portrayed the wolves in a sympathetic light, and himself, the hunter, as the antagonist.
 Seton became an advocate for wolf conservation later in his life as a result of his experience.
 Lobo's pelt is on display at Philmont Scout Ranch in Cimarron, New Mexico.
+The story was adapted into Walt Disney’s 1962 live action film, The Legend of Lobo.

 Decades later, conservationist Aldo Leopold had a similar life changing encounter when he killed a Mexican wolf in the Gila Wilderness in 1909.
 In his famous essay, "Thinking Like a Mountain", Leopold highlighted the "green fire" in the dying wolf's eyes to provide empathy to the animal, while also explaining the ecological benefits that wolves provide to their habitat.
 Like Seton, Leopold would go on to become an advocate for predator conservation.

 In 2023 the Mexican wolf was featured on a United States Postal Service Forever stamp as part of the Endangered Species set, based on a photograph from Joel Sartore's Photo Ark.
 The stamp was dedicated at a ceremony at the National Grasslands Visitor Center in Wall, South Dakota.